Oak Ridge Symphony Orchestra

-The Oak Ridge Symphony Orchestra is a community-based orchestra in Oak Ridge, Tennessee.
+The Oak Ridge Symphony Orchestra is a professional community-based symphony orchestra in Oak Ridge, Tennessee.
+Celebrating 80 Years Nov 3rd.

 The founder and first conductor was Waldo Cohn, a Manhattan Project biochemist and an accomplished cellist who started hosting chamber music sessions in his home upon arriving in Oak Ridge in 1943.
-As the group grew, they began rehearsing in the high school, and gave their first concert in June 1944 under the name Oak Ridge Symphonette.
+As the group grew, they began rehearsing in the high school and gave their first concert in June 1944 under the name Oak Ridge Symphonette.
 Brass and woodwinds were added to the group later that year, and the first full symphonic orchestra concert was in November 1944.
-In his later years, Cohn recalled that some of the amateur musicians in the orchestra had difficulty attending rehearsals because of World War II gas rationing, the difficulty of travel on streets that were not yet paved, and round-the-clock operating schedules at Oak Ridge's Manhattan Project production facilities that required them to work at night.
+In his later years, Cohn recalled that some of the amateur musicians in the orchestra had difficulty attending rehearsals because of World War II fuel rationing, the difficulty of travel on streets that were not paved, and round-the-clock operating schedules at Oak Ridge's Manhattan Project production facilities that required them to work at night.
 Oak Ridge residents have boasted that the new city had a symphony orchestra before it had sidewalks.

 The orchestra has been in continuous existence since its formation in 1944.
 Many of the early members of the orchestra left Oak Ridge at the end of World War II, so professional musicians began to be hired to augment the amateur volunteers.
-Virtuoso violinist Isaac Stern appeared with the orchestra as a soloist in 1948 as a favor to Cohn, who was an old friend.
+Virtuoso violinist Isaac Stern appeared with the orchestra as a soloist in 1948 as a favor to Cohn.
 Other early soloists included Percy Grainger, Yaltah Menuhin, Nadia Reisenberg, Samuel Sanders, and Albert Spalding.
 In more recent years, soloists have included U.S. Senator Lamar Alexander, water percussionist David Cossin, and virtuoso bassist Edgar Meyer, a graduate of Oak Ridge High School.